SAP-archive/cloud-cap-nodejs-codejam/exercises/05/readme.md

 An OData Create operation (request and response) to insert a new order looks in raw form like this:

-> Note: do not try to execute the following lines at all, this is just an illustration of the HTTP Request and HTTP Response

 Request:
 ```
 POST /catalog/Orders HTTP/1.1